Series 24 FAQ: General Securities Principal Exam Questions

 What kind of role usually needs Series 24?

 Series 24 usually fits people moving into broader principal or supervisory roles across the broker-dealer rather than narrow product-only supervision.
-If your role is limited to a smaller supervisory lane, another principal path may be more appropriate.
+If your role is limited to options, investment company and variable products, investment banking, private offerings, or another specialized lane, another principal path may be more appropriate.

 What is the biggest Series 24 trap?